uswds/uswds-site/_components/form-controls/07-range-input.md

 - The slider control should change color to indicate it is active when a user selects it.
 - Users should be able to drag the slider control or select somewhere along the slider itself to change the value.
 - When appropriate, label the ends of the slider with the limits of the range (for example: "0/100", "small/large" or "less expensive/more expensive").
-- Set the `min` and `max` attribute of the `input` element to match whatever instructions or labels accompany the slider.
+- Set the `min` and `max` attribute of the `input` element to correspond to the instructions or labels that accompany the slider.
 - In a range slider, the relative value is more important than the specific value, so set the `step` attribute so it's not too granular.
 By setting the step to a value of 10-20% of the total range (For example: `step="10"`) you prevent unnecessary precision and cognitive strain in your users.

 #### References